-The largest height that a height-diameter curve produces.
-Height of a tree where the diameter is equal to the Top Diameter for utilization.
-The volume of a tree between the stump height and the merchantable height.
-The smallest DBH that can be used in a height-diameter curve.
-A mature stand that has never been felled.
-Codes found on tally sheet card type 2 which describe imperfections in a tree.
-A sample of the cutting permit.
+Maximum Height The largest height that a height-diameter curve produces.
+Merchantable Height Height of a tree where the diameter is equal to the Top Diameter for utilization.
+Merchantable Volume The volume of a tree between the stump height and the merchantable height.
+Minimum DBH The smallest DBH that can be used in a height-diameter curve.
+Old Growth A mature stand that has never been felled.
+Pathological Indicator Codes found on tally sheet card type 2 which describe imperfections in a tree.
+Plot A sample of the cutting permit.
 The plot is used to estimate the compilation parameters on a 'per hectare' basis.
 The 'per hectare' value is multiplied by an area, which provides an estimate of the parameter total for that area.
 For example, a plot would estimate the number of stems per hectare.
 Multiplying by the area of the cutting permit would provide an estimate of the number of stems in the cutting permit.
-For fixed area plots only.
+Plot Size For fixed area plots only.
 The plot size is the area of each plot to the nearest one hundredth of a hectare.
-The size of the plot.
+Plot Sweep The size of the plot.
 A plot sweep can be full or border.
 For border plots, each tree tallied would count double towards the number of stems per hectare.
-A method of reducing the volume and stem estimates by assigning some trees as cut trees and some trees as leave trees.
-Coefficient that yields the 'line of best fit' for an equation, determined using linear or non-linear regression analysis.
-A Risk group is determined based on tree class, damage and pathological indicators.
+Reduction A method of reducing the volume and stem estimates by assigning some trees as cut trees and some trees as leave trees.
+Regression Coefficient Coefficient that yields the 'line of best fit' for an equation, determined using linear or non-linear regression analysis.
+Risk group A Risk group is determined based on tree class, damage and pathological indicators.
 It helps determine the loss factors to apply to the gross volume of a tree.
-A type of graph that plots a collection of points, rather than a curve.
+ScatterGram A type of graph that plots a collection of points, rather than a curve.
 For example, a graph which plots the measured heights over measured DBH.
+Second Growth Coniferous species tallied in a plot where the age in 10s is less than 15 or the tree class is 8 or 9.
+Tree classes 5 and 7 are never counted as second growth.